+How did you become interested in Miyamoto Musashi?
+Was it before, during or after your military service?
 It was during my service.
 You get interested in Musashi when you hear about a guy who fought 60-plus sword fights — most of them to the death — and won them all and wrote about it.
 So when you spend your life like I did in the combat arena, you try to listen to people who have knowledge to pass on to you.

+You both give a first-person perspective on combat.
+That brings a completely different value to the teachings.
+In your experience, what one lesson really stood out?
 Being able to step back and detach and not get caught up in emotions.
 To me, this is the underlying thing that led to the rest of the discoveries I made about leadership and life.
 They are all founded on the fact that I am not going to get caught up in emotions.
 I am going to step back and see what is happening.

+Most of us cannot begin to understand some of the observations that you made during war.
+In that place of chaos, how do people get ahold of their emotions and direct themselves with focus?
 It starts off with something you have to be conscious of.
 I tell people to physically step back.
 Before you can do it mentally, you have to train your mind by doing it physically.
 If there is some problem going on, physically step back.
 If you are in an argument with a co-worker or your spouse, physically step back and take a breath.

 Put your hands to your side, open your chest and take a breath.
 This is the opposite of a fighting stance.
 When you put your hands down and lift up your chin, you open up and are exposing yourself.
 The opposite is getting in combat mode by lifting your hands and tucking your chin.
 You don't want to do that.
 You want to see more, not less.
 When you go into combat mode, you see less.